United States v. Bagley: Facts of the case

-After being indicted on 15 charges of violating federal narcotic and firearm statutes, Hughes Bagley's counsel filed a discovery motion that requested information on the witnesses the prosecution intended to call, their criminal records, and any promises made to them in exchange for testimony.
-At Bagley's bench trial, two state law-enforcement officers testified as the prosecution's principal witnesses.
-The prosecution did not notify the defendant of any promises made to them in exchange for testimony, as required.
+Hughes Anderson Bagley was indicted on 15 counts of violating federal narcotic and firearm statutes in the Western District of Washington in October 1977.
+In preparation for trial, to be held in December, Bagley's counsel filed a discovery motion that requested information on the witnesses the prosecution intended to call, their criminal records, and any promises made to them in exchange for testimony.
+At Bagley's bench trial, two state law-enforcement officers (James F. O'Connor and Donald E. Mitchell) testified as the prosecution's principal witnesses.
+The officers had assisted the ATF in their investigation of Bagley with undercover work.
+The prosecution did not notify the defendant of any promises made to the officers in exchange for testimony, as required.
 Mr. Bagley was subsequently found guilty of all the narcotics charges but not guilty for all of the firearms charges.

 In 1980, while incarcerated for the narcotic charges, Bagley filed a Freedom of Information Act request and received response copies of ATF contracts that the principal witnesses had signed three years prior.
 These forms were entitled "Contract for Purchase of Information and Payment of Lump Sum Therefor" and indicated $300 was to be paid to the witnesses.
 Each form stated that the principal witnesses would:

 Bagley moved to vacate his sentence under Brady v.
 Maryland, arguing that his right to due process had been violated by the prosecution's failure to disclose these forms.
 The district court ruled against Bagley but was reversed by the Ninth Circuit.